j6nca/notes/docs/food/reviews/next_door_restaurant.md

 ## Rating: ★★★★☆

-This place was great, we came here for father's day and were seated in the patio (luckily wonderful weather) and got the brunch tower special as well as a loaded avocado bagel.
+Really great spot, get a seat outside on the patio if you get the opportunity.
+We came here for father's day and were seated in the patio (luckily wonderful weather) and got the brunch tower special as well as a loaded avocado bagel.

 ## Photos